micahmount/personal-site/content/blog/automating-my-blog.md

 ```

-From here I just made sure that both the `images.py` & `import_posts.sh` files were in the root of my blog, and that I had made the bash script executable by running `chmod +x import_posts.sh` on the command line while in the same directory.
+From here I just made sure that both the `images.py` & `import_posts.sh` files were in the root directory of my blog, and that the bash script was executable by running `chmod +x import_posts.sh` on the command line while in the same directory.

-And with that my I can enjoy creating content in Obsidian, and publish it easily in Hugo just by going to my Hugo directory and running `import_posts.sh` **Boom!**
+And with that my I can now enjoy creating content in Obsidian, and easily publish it with Hugo just by going to my Hugo directory and running `import_posts.sh` **Boom!**

 [^1]: If you're not familiar with this term, see the excellent book ["Building a Second Brain" by Tiago Forte](https://a.co/d/8Q3BUla)